LennonJohnson/NFLPredictor/README.md

 # NFL Predictor
-This project uses logistic regression to create a model for NLF games
+This project uses logistic regression to create a model for NFL games